 Welcome To The Elm Class Web Page

-We hope you all had a lovely summer and enjoyed some great times with family and friends.
-We are very much looking forward to welcoming you into Elm Class for Year 3.
+I hope that everyone has had a well-deserved break.
+We’re very much looking forward to another fun-packed term in Elm Class.
+Please see below for information on this term’s curriculum.
 If you have any questions, please just ask during drop off and pick up times.
 You can also email CCWalshaw@bury.gov.uk marked for the attention of Miss Bird and I will endeavour to respond to you as quickly as possible.

 Please note that as part of the school's on-going measures to guard against Coronavirus and following the Government's advice, we need to keep doors and windows open for ventilation so please consider sending your child to school wearing a vest and/or long-sleeved t-shirt under their uniform during cool spells.